XCOM: Chimera Squad

 “The characters are quirky and funny.”

-“Which leads to another issue, communication; your squad won’t shut up with unfunny remarks, pedantic corrections, cringeworthy jokes, jabs and swipes at each other.
-It's like listening to a bunch of teenagers trying to outsmart one another.”
+“Which leads to another issue, communication, your squad won’t shut up with unfunny remarks, pedantic corrections, cringeworthy jokes, jabs and swipes at each other.
+It’s like listening to a bunch of teenagers trying to outsmart one another; I wish writers would stop doing this.
+Not every character needs to reply to everything with a wise-ass remark; it doesn’t make them interesting, it makes me want to leave them behind to be killed.”

 - 5 % negative mentions

-The music in the game receives mixed reviews, with some praising it as fitting and enjoyable, while others find it unremarkable or forgettable compared to previous titles in the XCOM series.
-Many players appreciate the soundtrack's ability to enhance the atmosphere, though some note that it lacks the memorability of earlier installments.
-Overall, while the music is generally considered good, it does not consistently stand out as a highlight of the game.
+The music in the game has received mixed reviews, with some players praising its fitting atmosphere and enjoyable tracks, while others find it unremarkable or forgettable compared to previous titles in the XCOM series.
+Many appreciate the unique sound design and character themes, but a significant number of players feel that the soundtrack lacks the memorability and excitement of earlier games.
+Overall, while the music contributes positively to the game's ambiance, it does not consistently stand out as a highlight.

 “The soundtrack is unremarkable and the voice acting is sort of bad.”